 Don't forget to check the price booking directly with the hotel either – in some cases that's the cheapest way, particularly if you can haggle.

-The top secret-hotel websites – and how to crack their code
+The top secret-hotel websites – and how to try and crack their code

 We've broken down our top picks and given a full how-to to make the most of them.
-This isn't an exhaustive list though – some other sites such as Late Rooms, SuperBreak and Hotel Direct also offer secret hotels, though mainly limited to the UK.
+This isn't an exhaustive list though – some other sites such as Hotel Direct also offer secret hotels, though mainly limited to the UK.

 Let us know if any of the sites listed here have worked for you in the individual forum threads in each of the boxes below, or if you've other tips, please post in the forum.